markdown-vue/mdv/src/examples/example.v.md

 ---
-title: Example MDV Component
+title: Example Component
-description: This is an example MDV component.
+description: This is an example mdv component
 ---

 # {{ $meta.title }}